 It usually begins within 6 to 12 months from the onset of menarche.

-The pain is confined to lower abdomen and is most intense in midline which is crampy and intermittent.
+The pain is confined to the lower abdomen and is most intense in the midline which is crampy and intermittent.

-Women often complaint about pain in back and thighs as well with nausea, diarrhea, headache, fatigue, malaise.
+Women often complain about pain in the back and thighs as well as nausea, diarrhea, headache, fatigue, malaise.

 SECONDARY (related to some underlying gynecological disorder)- Dysmenorrhea is secondary when there is an identifiable anatomic or macroscopic pelvic pathological condition.